 Leaves are alternate, pinnately compound, 8 to 12 inches long, with 5 to 11 (7 to 9 most common) elliptical leaflets that are 2-1/2 to 4 inches long.
 Leaflets are short stalked, arranged nearly in pairs, smooth margins, shiny green on top, paler below.
 The main leaf stalk is 3 to 6 inches long and is swollen at the base so that it almost encloses the twig, thus producing large leaf scars.
 Fall color is yellow.

 Flowers: Unlike many trees, Yellowwood has perfect flowers that appear in drooping clusters near the tips of twigs after the leaves.
-They are pea-like, 1 to 1-1/4 inches long, creamy-white with 5 petals, each on a long green stalk and somewhat fragrant.
+They are typically pea-like, 1 to 1-1/4 inches long, creamy-white with 5 petals, each on a long green stalk and somewhat fragrant.
 One petal forms the upright banner which reflexes backward and is notched at the top and a yellow patch at the throat.
-There are two outward spreading lateral petals and two form a keel enclosing the reproductive parts.
+There are two outward spreading lateral petals that do not enclose the keel and two that form the keel between the two laterals.
+The keel encloses the reproductive parts.
 The calyx forms a light-green tube with 5 teeth.
 There are 10 stamens and a single style.
 Trees do not bloom abundantly every year.

 Seed: Flowers mature to a yellow-brown flat pod, 2 to 3-3/4 inches long, that contains 2 to 6 bean-like seeds about 8 mm long.
 The pods drop in the fall before splitting open.